Japan's central bank shocks markets with yield policy change, yen strengthens

 In its statement, the central bank said that it will now allow yields on 10-year government bonds to move up or down on the basis of 50 basis points instead of 25 basis points around its 0 per cent objective, Nikkei Asia reported

-The Bank of Japan in its policy statement on Tuesday shocked markets with its target band for interest rates, causing the yen to rise, bond yields to rise and stock prices to fall.
+The Bank of Japan in its policy statement on Tuesday shocked markets by expanding its target band for interest rates, causing the yen to rise, bond yields to go up and stock prices to fall.

 The BoJ Governor Haruhiko Kuroda told reporters, "This is neither a tightening nor a step toward an exit.
 This is a tweak to the monetary policy operation."
 He added that the changes are done responding to the changes in the market.
 "We did this to support the economy and will explain it to market players as much as necessary."